dotansimha/graphql-code-generator/docs/getting-started/schema-field.md

 - ### String

-You can specify your schema directly as AST string in your config file.
+You can specify your schema directly as an AST string in your config file.
 It's very useful for testing.

 ```yml
 schema: 'type MyType { foo: String }    type Query { myType: MyType }'